PhilipV01/docker-idea/README.md

 **Important!** If the server/service needs a command line argument rather than an environment variable to set the port it is starting on -  refter to the Docker documentation on how to read environment variables in your Dockerfile and pass them along as comman line arguments in your start CMD!

+* This branch is world-map with no reverse proxy, updated with new codes on 6 June.